markoshorro/udc-fic/lsi/p4/practice.md

     ifconfig 10.8.0.2 10.8.0.1
     secret sekret.key

-Where _sekret.key_ is generated after the connection by: _openvpn --genkey --secret sekret.key_.
+Where _sekret.key_ is generated before the connection by: _openvpn --genkey --secret sekret.key_.
 Once machines are configurated, they only have to run their configurations:

     $ openvpn --config <path_to_config_file>